kubecost/docs/apis/savings-apis/cluster-right-sizing-recommendation-api.md

 {% endswagger-description %}

-{% swagger-parameter required="false" in="path" name="range" type="string" %}
+{% swagger-parameter required="false" in="path" name="window" type="string" %}
-Duration of time to sample for cluster activity in order to provide recommendations.
-Accepts a numeral value with a unit of time `m` (minutes), `h`, `d`, or `w`.
-For example, to sample activity for 2 days, use `range=2d`.
-Also accepts comma-separated RFC3339 date pairs like `2021-01-02T15:04:05Z,2021-02-02T15:04:05Z`; and comma-separated Unix timestamp (seconds) pairs like `1578002645,1580681045`.
+Duration of time over which to query.
+Accepts multiple different formats of time (see this [Using the `window` parameter](/apis/apis-overview.md#using-the-window-parameter) section for more info).
 {% endswagger-parameter %}

 {% swagger-parameter in="path" type="float in the range (0, 1]" name="targetUtilization" %}